 PainRelief.com Interview with:

 PainRelief.com: What is the background for this study?
-Would you explain how VM202 is unique?
+What are the main findings?